-Bunny Care Guide: How To Discipline Your Rabbit
+Bunny Care: How to Discipline Your Rabbit

 One of the first things you'll realize as a bunny owner is that your bunny is quite naughty.
 Rabbits are always sticking their noses into things they shouldn't, chewing things they shouldn't and biting that which they shouldn't, which sometimes includes you.